WatershedsWildfireResearchCollaborative/SEPARATE/README.md

    - Cumulative tip count (`Cumulative Tips` format), or
    - Rainfall per interval (`Fixed Interval` format)

 Both are preformatted to match SEPARATE’s input requirements.
 You can use these files to test the interface, explore SEPARATE’s options, or verify that your installation is working correctly.
+In the Example_Datasets/Ouputs folder, you can find the results from each of these runs below, using a 15-min. storm intensity for plotting.

 <div align="center">